mohamedahmed-cloud/Sql/README.md

 - on delete set null
   - data related by this column will set to null
 - on delete cascade
-  - data related by this column will be deleted also.
+  - data related by this column will be deleted.
 - we can use both of them when defining a relation key between tables

 ```sql